A - Z of Useful Information for Parents

 Early in the year teachers discuss and practise the procedure for evacuating the school in an emergency.
 We practise these each term.

 From time to time, the students will go on excursions so that they have direct experiences related to their classroom studies.
-These excursions are an integral part of your child’s education and as such we would expect that all children attend excursions.
-Your written permission, either in hard copy or on Sentral, is required for any excursion.
+These excursions are an integral part of your child’s education and as such we would hope that all children attend excursions.
+Your written permission, either in hard copy or on Sentral, is required for any excursion, as is payment.

 Therefore, permission slips MUST be completed and received by the school before a student will be allowed to attend.